gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classSplinePolarFootFinder.md

 From the advection field in the physical domain, compute the advection field in the right domain an compute its B-splines coefficients.
-Then, use the given time integration method (time\_stepper) to solve the characteristic equation over .
+Then, use the given time integration method (time\_stepper) to solve the characteristic equation over \(dt\).